grafana/grafana/docs/sources/datasources/prometheus/_index.md

 For instructions on downloading Prometheus see [Get started with Grafana and Prometheus](/docs/grafana/latest/getting-started/get-started-grafana-prometheus/#get-started-with-grafana-and-prometheus).

 For instructions on how to add a data source to Grafana, refer to the [administration documentation]({{< relref "../../administration/data-source-management/" >}}).
-Only users with the organization administrator role can add data sources.
+Only users with the organization `administrator` role can add data sources and edit existing data sources.
 Administrators can also [configure the data source via YAML]({{< relref "#provision-the-data-source" >}}) with Grafana's provisioning system.

 Once you've added the Prometheus data source, you can [configure it](/docs/grafana/latest/datasources/prometheus/configure-prometheus-data-source/) so that your Grafana instance's users can create queries in its [query editor]({{< relref "./query-editor/" >}}) when they [build dashboards]({{< relref "../../dashboards/build-dashboards/" >}}), use [Explore]({{< relref "../../explore/" >}}), and [annotate visualizations]({{< relref "./query-editor/#apply-annotations" >}}).